rapid7/metasploit-framework/documentation/modules/auxiliary/gather/wp_bookingpress_category_services_sqli.md

  DONE!
 Completed all initialization steps.
 ```

-Download a vulnerable version of BookingPress
+Download a vulnerable version of BookingPress:
 `wget https://downloads.wordpress.org/plugin/bookingpress-appointment-booking.1.0.10.zip`

-Navigate to the wordpress admin page that was just setup by docksal:
+Navigate to the WordPress admin page that was just setup by Docksal:
 `Admin panel: http://msf-wp.docksal/wp-admin.
 User/password: admin/admin`

-Navigate to `Plugins` on the left hand menu, then select `Add New` then select `Upload Plugin`
+Navigate to `Plugins` on the left hand menu, then select `Add New` then select `Upload Plugin`.

 Select `Browse...` and browse to the `bookingpress-appointment-booking.1.0.10.zip` file just downloaded, click `Install Now`

 You should see the following output in the browser:

 ```
 Installing Plugin from uploaded file: bookingpress-appointment-booking.1.0.10.zip